Concrete Breaking and Removal

 Our heavy equipment can reduce costs.

 Concrete typically weighs 150 pounds per cubic foot.
 In order to safely move pieces of concrete, it usually requires powerful equipment to cut, break, and move.
 Since we have the ability to remove large pieces, we can typically reduce cutting costs.
+When disposing of concrete, there are two primary disposal methods.
+Disposal to a landfill by way of dump trucks or dumpsters is the 1st method.
+The 2nd method is crushing recycling plants.
+Some crushing plants will not accept concrete that heavy reinforcing.
+We try to use the recycling plants as much as possible.
+Let us arrange disposal and removal for you.
+For small loads, we have dump trailers that we can use for disposal.

 Ohio Concrete Cutting removed over 1.2 million pounds of concrete from the University of Michigan Medical Center.
 This was done using entirely electric tools and excavators.
 The use of electric tools eliminated carbon monoxide fumes and minimized the noise.
 Sawing also eliminates excessive vibrations normally associated with hammering removal.